ErangaD/VirusDetector/ReadMe.txt

 To run the program,
 run,
-java -jar "VirusDetector.jar" inside the dist folder.
+java -jar VirusDetector.jar (inside the dist folder)